univention/ucsschool-kelvin-rest-api/README.md

 - In the provider portal set the docker image to `gitregistry.knut.univention.de/univention/components/ucsschool-kelvin-rest-api:branch-main`.
 - Run the [docker-update](https://univention-dist-jenkins.k8s.knut.univention.de/job/UCS-5.0/job/Apps/job/ucsschool-kelvin-rest-api/job/App%20Autotest%20MultiEnv/SambaVersion=s4,Systemrolle=docker-update/) job of the `ucsschool-kelvin-rest-api` app test.
 The job will pull the current docker image, tag it to `docker.software-univention.de/$APP_ID:$APP_VERSION`, upload the image and finally change the apps ini to use `docker.software-univention.de/$APP_ID:$APP_VERSION` as docker image.

-## Publish packages from TestAppCenter
+## Publish packages from Test AppCenter

 The correct version string, for example `ucsschool-kelvin-rest-api_2022050407282` can be found here https://appcenter-test.software-univention.de/meta-inf/4.4/ucsschool-kelvin-rest-api/ by navigating to the last (published) version.